Updated: Nov 9

 Here is are some of my tips on how to make resolutions and keep them:

-2. Spend money.
-Yes you're going to have to spend some cash for certain goals.
+Spend money.
+Yes, you're going to have to spend some cash on certain goals.
 If your resolution is to eat more broccoli and you don't have any in your home it may (definitely) cause a problem.
-Tying a resolution to money, can also create more value in it.
+Tying a resolution to money can also create more value in it.
 Once you begin investing in something its importance increases tenfold, especially if it is a lot of cash.